EPCCed/cq-spec/cq/host_operations.md

 ### Immediately synchronise execution

 This function immediately synchronises an execution, including any classical data which may have already been produced.
-For example, if on return of `sync_qrun` the number of completed shots is 3, then the first `3 * NQUBITS` entries of the `cstate` array supplied to the executor should contain valid data on the _host_.
+For example, if on return of `sync_qrun` the number of completed shots is 3, then the first `3 * NMEASURE` entries of the `cstate` array supplied to the executor should contain valid data on the _host_.

 ```C
 void sync_qrun(struct exec * const ehp);